-PUBLIC WAY - A road, sidewalk, footpath, trail, or navigable waterway accessible to the public.
+PUBLIC WAY - A road, sidewalk, footpath, trail, navigable waterway or right-of-way accessible to the public.

-QUALIFIED CONSERVATION ORGANIZATION (See Article XIX - Conservation Subdivisions) - As defined in Section 170(h)(3) of the Internal Revenue Code of 1986 or any successor section, and the regulations promulgated thereunder, an organization that is organized and operated primarily for one of the conservation purposes specified in Section 170(h)(4)(A) of that Code.
+QUALIFIED CONSERVATION ORGANIZATION - As defined in Section 170(h)(3) of the Internal Revenue Code of 1986 or any successor section, and the regulations promulgated thereunder, an organization that is organized and operated primarily for one of the conservation purposes specified in Section 170(h)(4)(A) of that Code.
+See Article XIX.